mangaki/imagine-cup/equipe-en.md

 -------------

 \noindent
-Ryan Lahfa is passionate about open source projects based on Python and Web technologies such as React.js, the JavaScript library that currently supports Facebook.
-He holds some conferences at Python/React.js meetups in Paris.
+Ryan Lahfa is a passionate developer about open source projects based on Python and Web technologies such as React.js, the JavaScript library that currently powers Facebook.
+He held some talks at Python/React.js meetups in Paris.

 \begin{wrapfigure}{l}{3cm}
 \vspace{-8mm}